kblomqvist/yasha/README.md

 yasha foo.jinja
 ```

-In case the variables shouldn't be used in spite of its existence, use ``--no-variables`` option flag:
+In case the variable file shouldn't be used in spite of its existence, use ``--no-variables`` option flag:

 ```bash
 yasha --no-variables foo.jinja